StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 To upgrade to a new major version of a StackPack, [uninstall and reinstall](#install-or-uninstall-a-stackpack) the StackPack.

 Note that all StackPack configuration items will be overwritten when you upgrade.
-To continue using any changes made to these:
+Follow the steps below to continue using any changes made to these items.

 1. Before you upgrade, export each customized item:
     - Go to the **Settings** page in the StackState UI.